open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 ### Set span status

-A status can be set on a span, to indicate if the traced operation has completed successfully (`OK`) or with an `Error`.
+A status can be set on a span, typically used to specify that a span has not completed successfully - `SpanStatus.Error`.
-The default status is `Unset`.
+In rare scenarios, you could override the `Error` status with `OK`, but don't set `OK` on successfully-completed spans.

 The status can be set at any time before the span is finished: